Homepage

 Trillion Shape - Plain Cut

-In the gemstone world we are taught that shape and cut are different concepts.
-But the difference isn't always obvious.
-Is a trillion a cut or a shape?
-The term cushion cut clearly suggests it refers to a cut.
-But the word cushion is a shape term -- it means shaped like a cushion or pillow.
-The same goes for pear.
-It seems obvious that it's a shape.
-So why do we say pear-cut when we refer to a gemstone in the shape of a pear?
-It all sounds rather confusing.
-Maybe trying to distinguish between shape and cut is not such a good idea after all.
+The term cushion cut clearly suggests it refers to a cut, but the word 'cushion' is actually shape term, which means shaped like a cushion or pillow.
+The same goes for 'pear'; it seems obvious that it's a shape, so why do we say 'pear-cut' when we refer to a gemstone in the shape of a pear?
+It all sounds rather confusing -- maybe trying to distinguish between gemstone shapes and gemstone cut isn't such a good idea after all.

 Round Portuguese Cut Tourmaline